NLxResearchHubOrg/skills-import/README.md

 The original code compresses and pushes the flat files to S3, this version does not.
 It can be easily copy and pasted to add that functionality by going to the `original-code` branch.

-Compress your flat file (gz preferably) and send it whereever you need to.
+Compress your flat file (gz preferably) and send it wherever you need to.

 If instead you want to create the schema.org files continue to the next step without compressing.